Trafficking in human beings is a human rights challenge

 Trafficking for labour exploitation occurs in Finland

 In Finland, many human trafficking offences that have come to light have concerned exploitation of labour or sexual abuse.
 However, new types of human trafficking crimes are constantly emerging.
-Cases of labour exploitation have been exposed in the restaurant sector, for example.
-Many victims of human trafficking have arrived in Finland from abroad, but there are cases in which the victims were Finnish citizens.

 Many different authorities involved